richgel999/simple_opencl/README.md

 # simple_opencl
 This is a simple and *practical* C++ sample showing how to use OpenCL v1.2 on Windows/Linux/OSX with no 3rd party SDK installs required under Windows/OSX.

-Unlike every other OpenCL example I've seen, this example demonstrates a bunch of things you would need to do in practice to ship an app using OpenCL:
+Unlike every other OpenCL example I've seen, this example demonstrates a bunch of things you would need to do in practice to build an app using OpenCL:

 - Importantly, *no 3rd party SDK dependencies are required to compile/link under Windows*.
 All required OpenCL headers and the 2 import .LIB's are in the "OpenCL" directory.
 - How to safely use OpenCL from multiple threads (by using a local context, and creating your command queue/kernels on that context).